dv3wQ7U4W5LzwvEr/BotherBox/README.md

-# TheCrazyCompressor
+# Hidify
-A funny tool developed in python which compress some files in an other file in an other file etc ^^
+A funny tool developed in python which allow to :
+  - put a file in a archive which is in an other archive etc
+  - get the file hide by the programm